Parsl/parsl.github.io/_posts/2021-01-25-text-extraction.md

 ### Performance of Model

-We first explored the accuracy of a dependency parser pipeline using the spaCy􏰉s default tokeni􏰀er and word embeddings model ('en_core_web_sm').
+We first explored the accuracy of a dependency parser pipeline using the spaCy􏰉s default tokenizer and word embeddings model ('en_core_web_sm').
 We then attempted to apply the same pipeline to the polymer dataset; however, it performed poorly due to the difficulty identifying entities in scientific text (e.g., hyphenated and non-dictionary words).
-To address this limitation we developed a custom tokeni􏰀er that combines words with hyphens, degrees signs, and other symbols necessary for understanding polymer notation.
+To address this limitation we developed a custom tokenizer that combines words with hyphens, degrees signs, and other symbols necessary for understanding polymer notation.
 We again used the default word embeddings model ('en_core_web_sm').
 Finally, we compared these methods to the state-of-the-art ChemDataExtractor.